-New!
 Disk cloning

 The Disk Cloning wizard lets you replace the old basic MBR disk with a new one without reinstalling operating systems and applications.
-It transfers all of the source disk data to a target disk.
-The source disk volumes can be cloned to the target disk "as is", or resized automatically according to the target disk size.
+It transfers all the source disk data to a target disk.
+The source disk volumes can be cloned to the target disk "as is", or resized automatically with respect to the target disk size.